 Demineralised or distilled water with Red Line Water Wetter.
 Capacity 6.8 litres

 Bill Smith's investigation into corrosion in Lambda engine blocks is also relevant to Aprilia engines.
-The alloy block, cast iron liners and cast iron head can lead to major corrosion issues, made worse using modern anti-freeze in a non-pressurised system.
+The alloy block with cast iron liners and the cast iron head can lead to major corrosion issues, made worse using modern anti-freeze in a non-pressurised system.
 His recommendation is to use only demineralised or distilled water and the correct proportion of Red Line Water Wetter, in our case 200ml per fill.
 In Australia the issue of a frozen radiator is very rarely encountered, draining the radiator is the best solution if you think you might encounter freezing conditions.

 Drive shafts - Castrol Spheerol LMM.
 A molybdenum disulphide grease that sticks.